DaniellaMuhire/stock-analysis/README.md

 Above are the execution times of the Original Script

-We can easily see that the refactored Script has a better running time to the original Script!
+We can easily see that the refactored Script has a better running time than the original Script!

 ## Summary
 ### Advantages or disadvantages of refactoring code